RTmtfiallos/IDS-AKS-Accelerator/README.md

 * Simple to use and understand
 * Delivers repeatble results and expected infrastructre
-* Has flexible configration options that can be easily modified to include new features/patterns/frameworks in the future
+* Has flexible configuration options that can be easily modified to include new features/patterns/frameworks in the future
 * Minimize post deployment AKS configurtion needs
-* Can be fully automated and include testing, is effcient, and streamlined.
+* Can be fully automated and include testing, is efficient, and streamlined.

 ### Guiding Principals

-The guiding principal we have with is to focus on the the *downstream use* of the the parameters.
-As such, these are our specific practices.
+The guiding principal we focus on is the *downstream use* of the parameters.
+"Shift Left" - Embed security and compliance earlier into IaC & CI/CD pipelines.
+As such, these are our specific practices:

 1. Deploy all components through a single, modular, idempotent bicep template Converge on a single bicep template, which can easily be consumed as a module
 2. Provide best-practice defaults, then use parameters for different environment deployments